milcagomescoutinho/exploratory-data-analysis-tourism/README.md

 - Location and category of attractions

 Data source:
-The dataset was obtained from a public repository on GitHub and used for educational purposes.
+The dataset was obtained from a public dataset on Kaggle and used for educational purposes.

 ---